emdgroup/baybe/docs/userguide/objective.md

 The `DESIRABILITY` mode enables the combination multiple targets via scalarization into a single value, a method also utilized in classical DOE.

-Besides `mode` and `targets`, this objective type has two additional optional arguments:
+Besides `mode` and `targets`, this objective type takes two additional optional
+arguments:
 * `weights`: Some targets might be more important than others.
   It is possible to specify the relative weights of the targets in this argument.
-  BayBE automatically normalizes the numbers provided, so only the relations between them matter.
+  BayBE automatically normalizes the numbers provided, so only their relative values matter.
 * `combine_func`: Specifies the function used for combining the transformed targets.
   The choices are `MEAN` and `GEOM_MEAN`, referring to the arithmetic and geometric mean respectively.